 Depression is an extremely common mental condition that affects many children, young adults, and adults.
 It can have a major impact on your brain, your mood, and your outlook on life.
 For those who are silently suffering, it’s important to understand the different signs of depression in order to treat it properly.
 If depression goes untreated, it can be damaging to your long-term wellbeing, personal relationships, and work life.
-Read on to learn more about the signs of depression, the different types of depression, and how a mental health treatment center like True Life can help you cope with depression and live a healthy, balanced life.
+Read on to learn more about the signs of depression, the different types of depression, and how a major depression treatment center like True Life can help you cope with depression and live a healthy, balanced life.

 How To Tell If You Have Depression

 There are many telltale warning signs of depression.
 These can include feelings of hopelessness, loss of interest in daily activities, and loss of energy.
 Depression may even cause some people to perform reckless activities.
 Someone suffering from depression may also experience physical changes such as weight gain or loss, as well as aches or pains.
 If you are experiencing any of these symptoms, reach out for help from our compassionate team of trained professionals.

 There are many common risk factors that can increase the likelihood of an individual developing depression, including:

 - Isolation or loneliness

 - Substance abuse

 While there does not have to be a specific reason or trigger for depression to occur, these are some of the most common factors that are likely to cause a short or extended period of it.
 If you are susceptible to any of the above risk factors, reach out to our team to discuss enrolling in individual therapy to help you deal.
 Talking through your experiences and struggles with a dedicated, experienced mental health professional will help you to work through and resolve the issues that are holding you back from living your best life.
 Our integrative staff can also recommend certain medication or activities that can help you cope with your illness.

 Different Types Of Depression